PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     ###### NEXT PROGRAMS IN 2020/21

-    We are accepting applications for our programs starting in 2021.\
+    We are accepting applications for our next program starting in February/March 2021.\

     Applications for programs in 2020 are now closed.